Welcome on my webpage!

 - ATER project (2012): Effects of acanthocephalan parasites on gammarid behavior (CEREEP/UPMC/Université Versailles-St-Quentin)

-- PhD project (2009-2012): Adaptations to parasites and trace metal pollution in pigeons (Université Pierre et Marie Curie EcoEvo/Université Paris-Ouest LECC/MNHN)
+- PhD project (2009-2012): Adaptations to parasites and trace metal pollution in urban pigeons (Université Pierre et Marie Curie EcoEvo/Université Paris-Ouest LECC/MNHN)

-2. Parental effects
+2. Parental effects and microevolution

 3. Evolution of melanin-based coloration

-4. Adaptation to global change and urbanization
+4. Adaptation to global changes